Offline detection of change-points in the mean for stationary graph signals: Change-point detection for a stream of graph signals

-\Problem{eq:Change-point_detection_problem} requires estimating the GFT of the mean of the graph signals that remains segment-wise constant.
-The separability of the cost function implies that this parameter depends just on the observations belonging to each of the segments delimited by the change-points.
-Moreover, this formulation leads to a closed-form solution for ${\bar{\tmu}}_{\tau_l}^{(i)}$:
+\Problem{eq:Change-point_detection_problem} requires estimating the GFT of the mean of the graph signals that is assumed segment-wise constant.
+The separability of the cost function implies that, each time, this parameter depends only on the observations belonging to one segment, which is delimited by its change-points.
+This leads to the closed-form solution for ${\bar{\tmu}}_{\tau_l}^{(i)}$: